alfar/dungeons/README.md

-# DungeonRun
+# Dungeons

 ## Locations

-Name
+- Name

-Description
+- Description - can vary per race/class perceiving the room

-Items in a flexible inventory
+- Items in a flexible inventory

+### Tavern

+The tavern is a special location where you can change adventurers.

 ## Adventurers

-Name
+- Name
-Race - bonus to stats
+- Race - affects size and inante abilities
-Class - determines which checks are available
+- Class - determines which checks are available
-Stats - bonus to checks
+- Location
+- No stats - too complicated
+- Inventory of 3 items

+## Items

+- Name
+- Description - could vary per race/class
+- Can be used in a location